MicrosoftDocs/biztalk-docs/biztalk/dev-center/mvp-and-community-blogs.md

 ---
 title: Blog list written by integration and Azure MVPs and community
-description: Blogs and website by integration and Azure MVPs, and community members on BizTalk Server, Logic Apps, and more ms.date: "08/23/2017" ms.prod: "biztalk-server" ms.suite: "" ms.topic: "article"
+description: Blogs and website by integration and Azure MVPs, and community members on BizTalk Server, Azure Logic Apps, and more. ms.prod: biztalk-server ms.topic: conceptual ms.date: 10/31/2023
 ---

 # MVP and community-written blogs

 ## Martin Abbott
 [LinkedIn](https://www.linkedin.com/in/mjabbott)